-There has been a fair amount of talk throughout the community recently about how upcoming versions of Java will massively improve Minecraft's performance.
-While we can't yet benchmark these changes, we can explore what changes are coming, when they'll likely arrive, and how they're likely to affect Minecraft and servers.
+Over the years, upcoming Java features have always been a point of excitement throughout the community.
+Promises of vast performance improvements, less memory usage, and more stable tick rates.
+This article explores the upcoming Java features, estimates of when they’ll likely arrive, and how they’re likely to affect Minecraft and servers.
 This article is for both users and developers, so I'll skip over the finer technical details to make it more understandable.
-In saying that, I will use some technical terms with explanation when necessary.
+In saying that, I will use some technical terms with explanations when necessary.
+This article also does not touch on developer-specific features that won’t affect how Minecraft runs.
+While they may make it easier for developers to make mods and plugins, that’s not what this article is about.

-The most short term changes that will improve Minecraft are changes to the garbage collector.
+The most impactful short-term impacts to Minecraft are changes to the garbage collector.
 A garbage collector is a system that cleans up any memory that the application is no longer using.
 While it may seem simple, these are very time-intensive and complicated pieces of code.
 With every Java release, there are improvements to the included garbage collectors.

 G1GC

 As of Java 9, a newer garbage collector known as the G1 Garbage Collector has been the default.
 While available in Java 8, it wasn't the default.
-This garbage collector performs significantly better with Minecraft than the old default, and even more so with improvements that have come to it since it became the default.
+This garbage collector performs significantly better with Minecraft than the old default, and even more so with improvements made since.
 The improved garbage collector is one of the main reasons many servers use Java 11 over Java 8.
 Members of the Minecraft server community, such as Aikar, have also done a fantastic job of tweaking the G1 garbage collector and documenting their findings.

 Shenandoah and ZGC